1035 South York Road, Suite C,

 Heavy Equipment Accidents

 Construction sites are generally full of various types of heavy machinery and equipment, including excavators, backhoes, lifts, bulldozers, and many different types of cranes.
 An accident involving heavy equipment can cause workers to be seriously injured or killed.
 Workers may be struck by moving equipment or caught between machines.
 A crane collapse or a defective machine can also cause severe injuries.
-If you have been injured as a result of an accident involving heavy equipment on a construction site, the lawyers at Kaiser Hafezi Law will do everything possible to get you the compensation to which the law says you are entitled.
+If you have been injured as a result of an accident involving heavy equipment on a construction site, the lawyers at Kaiser Law will do everything possible to get you the compensation to which the law says you are entitled.

 Repetitive Motion Injuries

 A large percentage of reported construction site injuries are those that are caused by singular events such as a fall or being struck by a falling object.
 However, it is also possible for construction workers to suffer from injuries that develop over time due to repetitive motion or repetitive strain on a particular body part.
 Painters, for example, may experience shoulder problems due to performing the same side-to-side painting motion repeatedly for many hours at a time.
-At Kaiser Hafezi Law, we know that repetitive motion injuries can be just as problematic for construction workers as traumatic injuries, and we will work hard to help you recover the damages you need to move forward.
+At Kaiser Law, we know that repetitive motion injuries can be just as problematic for construction workers as traumatic injuries, and we will work hard to help you recover the damages you need to move forward.

 Frequently Asked Questions